 Mario Kart 64 (released in 1996) is a racing game for the Nintendo 64 and the sequel to Super Mario Kart.
-The game is the first game in the series to be in 3D, and allows up to four players to play.New items were introduced to shake things up such as triple shells, triple mushrooms, and the five bananas.
+The game is the first game in the series to be in 3D, and allows up to four players to play.New items were introduced to shake things up such as triple shells, triple mushrooms, banana bunches, and the infamous SpinyShell.
 The game also added several new modes and mechanics to existing modes.Oh, and the formula is all but unchanged from the original.

 The game features examples of these tropes:

 Always Night: Banshee Boardwalk, Rainbow Roadnote Justified in this game, since it's in space, but not in Mario Kart 8., and it's always sunset at Toad's Turnpike.

 The Computer Is a Cheating Bastard: On 150cc, you'd better not let the 2nd place driver get too far ahead, or else they speed up so quickly that you'll never have a chance of catching up, short of repeated Lightning bolts in a row.
 Fortunately, the Rubber Band AI isn't as bad here as it is in other installments.

 Yoshi Valley has so many paths that the game doesn't keep track of the positions and replaces it on the Heads-Up Display with ?s.
 You never know the positions until you reach the finish line on the last lap. note This has also been downplayed when the track reappeared in Mario Kart 8, so now it keeps track of the positions.

 Early-Installment Weirdness: While this is the point where the series largely evolved to its final format, Nintendo were still working out some of the gameplay mechanics.